 - Improved sales, marketing, finance and administration – the merger will allow both companies to strengthen their marketing channels and increase sales at a lower cost.

 - Tax savings – both from the transaction itself and from the structure created.

-- Research and development – a merger allows companies to access the other’s innovative developments to combine ideas and cut overall costs.
+- Research and development – a merger allows companies to share innovations, combine ideas and cut R&D costs.

 What is a scheme of arrangement in mergers?

-A scheme of arrangement is a statutory procedure governed by section 895 to 899 of the Companies Act, whereby a company proposes a takeover offer to its shareholders.
-For the scheme (proposed takeover offer) to be effective, the requisite approval of shareholders must be obtained before the High Court can sanction the scheme as binding.
-Upon the High Court’s sanctioning, the offeror will obtain 100% ownership of the company.
+A scheme of arrangement is where a company proposes a takeover bid to its shareholders.
+For the scheme (proposed takeover offer) to be effective, you must obtain the consent of a requisite number of the company’s members before the High Court can sanction the scheme as binding.
+If it does, the bidder will obtain 100% ownership of the company.

 The requisite members’ approval means that the scheme must be approved by: